caronc/nzb-subliminal/README.md

    * __ImpairedFirst__: This is similar to the __BestScore__ mode above; except the script scores (weighs) the hearing impaired matches a bit higher in efforts to make them be priority over any other subtitles matched.
    * __StandardFirst__: This is similar to the __BestScore__ mode above; except the script scores (weighs) the hearing impaired matches a bit lower in efforts to make them be the last to be considered as a match.
 * Python v2.6 Support in efforts to target a broader audience.

+Most of my changes actually made it back into the original source code ([pull request #404](https://github.com/Diaoul/subliminal/pull/404)).
+However I still like to maintain my own fork in case of an unforseen enhancment gets pushed upstream that breaks this wrapper.

 Installation Instructions
 =========================